 Erika begins her shift right after Paul.
 She’s not just a building manager, but a Urban Manager, so she has a bigger area to inspect; when she launches the system, she notices a big warning saying that many values are above the threshold near the building and a wildfire might be starting.

-Considering the values and their updates, Erika decides to call the firefighters to extinguish the fire.

-When done, Erika checks that the value returned to their normal values and continues her shift.
+Considering the values and their updates, Erika decides to call the firefighters to extinguish the fire (as emergency management is an excluded requirement of the system).
+When done, Erika notices that the sensor has been flagged as inactive by the system, as it probably was damaged during the wildfire.
+She decides to contact the admin to understand what’s next: the sensor will probably need to be replaced by an expert technician, because it needs to be a special sensor that is preconfigured to work with our system.

 Scenario 5

 The company has just hired a new manager, Paul.
 Nora, the admin, must set up a new account for him, so she logs in the system as the administrator, and select the button “New User”.
 Eventually, another password input is required to make sure she is the admin and she is currently active on the screen.
 Nora inserts the new manager’s data into the system, and they are stored in the Relational DB.
-Nora receives a computer-generated username and password to give Paul, and he is now able to log in the system with these new credentials.
-Nora is done for the day so she logs off the system.
+Nora receives a computer-generated password to give to Paul, and he is now able to log in the system with these new credentials.
+Nora is done for the day, so she logs off the system.

 A.1 Functional Requirements